latido-app/eyes_and_ears/README.md

   </progress>
 </latido>
 ```
-* The `name` line should be the complete name of the library, for your reference and for proper attribution.
+* The `name` line should be the complete name of the module, for your reference and for proper attribution.
-* The `shortname` tag is very important. __It should be a unique ID exactly 8 characters long.__ It will be stored in the user's XML progress file to prevent someone from loading a progress file from a different library.
+* The `shortname` tag is very important. __It should be a unique ID exactly 8 characters long.__ It will be stored in the user's XML progress file to prevent someone from loading a progress file from a different module.
 * The image extension and midi extension tags indicate the file extensions for all of the files in their respective folders.
 * All of the exercises are listed under the `<progress>` tag.
 Each exercise must have:
     * The name (the part of the filename before the .)